- Bend and Central Oregon COVID-19 Information and Toolkit

 - All indoor social gatherings are limited to no more than six people total, from no more than 2 households.

 - Restaurants and bars may open for delivery, takeout, outdoor, and limited indoor dining.
-Parties eating together are limited to six people from a maximum of two households.
+Parties eating together are limited to six people indoors and outdoors.
 See our list of restaurants in Bend that are offering takeout.

 - Grocery stores and pharmacies are limited to 50% capacity and curbside pick-up is encouraged.

 - Retail stores and malls (indoor and outdoor) are limited to 50% capacity and curbside pick-up is encouraged.

 - Gyms and fitness organizations may open at limited capacity.

 - Indoor recreational facilities, museums, indoor entertainment activities, indoor pools, and sports courts may open at limited capacities.